 Officials say they haven't uncovered a link between the suspect in the St. Cloud stabbings and the Islamic State terrorist group.

 The incident happened Saturday evening at the Crossroads Center mall in St. Cloud.
-A man stabbed 10 people before off-duty Avon officer Jason Falconer fatally shot him.
+A man stabbed nine people before off-duty Avon officer Jason Falconer fatally shot him.

-Authorities praised Falconer for preventing the suspect from injuring anyone else, with St. Cloud Mayor Dave Kleis saying Monday all the victims who were injured have been released from the hospital.
+Authorities praised Falconer for preventing the suspect from injuring anyone else, with St. Cloud Mayor Dave Kleis saying Monday all nine people who were injured have been released from the hospital.
 The mall has also reopened.